Totem Configuration Procedure.

-Note: A "totem render node" is not necessarily a computer, although it is the normal case for single GPU systems.
-But if one computer has more than one GPU, the totem interface permits to configure each GPU as a separate render node (recommended).
+A "totem render node" is not necessarily a computer, although it is the normal case for single GPU systems.
+But if one computer has more than one GPU, then the totem interface permits to configure each GPU as a separate render node (recommended).

 This document is focused on the Totem configuration, but it is recommended to configure BatchManager first.
-This is because BatchManager will help you to configure all the basic network settings (/etc/hosts, ssh service, path shares...), so it will be much easier to configure Totem later
+This is because BatchManager will help you to configure all the basic network settings (/etc/hosts, ssh service, path shares...), so it will be easier to configure Totem later

 Totem can accelerate render speed in linear manner ( For example, using 5 render nodes can really render a clip up to 5 times faster), but only if the storage can provide enough bandwidth for all nodes.
-The storage access is the most important point when planning a Totem infrastructure.
-For example, rendering Playback Cache with Totem can be much faster with a small SSD storage dedicated to the Playback cache.
+The storage access is the most important point when planning a Totem infrastructure because you will have many computers reading and writing uncompressed files at the same time.

-In general, mConfig will configure most aspects automatically.
+In general, MistikaConfig->Totem will configure most aspects automatically.
 So we recommend to just try to use it and see what happens.
-Then, if it does not work or if you need a customised configuration you will need to check these aspects:
+Then, if it does not work or if you need a customized configuration you will need to check these aspects:

 Check Totem license